-- 3.11 Approximately 640,000 people live within South Essex.
+- 3.10 Approximately 640,000 people live within South Essex.
 Many more work in the area, thus forming the largest built-up area in the East of England Region.
 It contains one tenth of the Region's population.
-Thames Gateway South Essex has identified priorities in its strategic framework due to be launched in July 2003.
-This will regard to:- - its position in relationship with London - the commonality of need for regeneration along the River Thames and its estuary - the shared past of declining industries - similar problems associated with structural economic change. - 3.12 To deliver this agenda, the Thames Gateway South Essex Partnership has agreed to focus its efforts around 3 'regeneration hubs' which together include those communities suffering from deprivation, along with key new sites for potential development.
+Thames Gateway South Essex has identified priorities in its strategic framework launched in July 2003.
+This will regard to:- - its position in relationship with London - the commonality of need for regeneration along the River Thames and its estuary - the shared past of declining industries - similar problems associated with structural economic change. - 3.11 To deliver this agenda, the Thames Gateway South Essex Partnership has agreed to focus its efforts around 3 'regeneration hubs' which together include those communities suffering from deprivation, along with key new sites for potential development.
 The focus is provided through the identification of key sectors within each hub.
-These are:- - Southend/Rochford creative/cultural, leisure/tourism and higher education - Basildon/Castle Point manufacturing/engineering, business systems and services - Thurrock transport/logistics, community enterprise - 3.13 Within the context provided by these, certain areas (Southend, Thurrock Riverside, Shellhaven, Basildon) have been defined as
+These are:- - Southend/Rochford creative/cultural, leisure/tourism and higher education. - Basildon/Castle Point manufacturing/engineering, business systems and services. - Thurrock transport/logistics, community enterprise.

-Zones of Change and are establishing vehicles for delivery of change.
+3.12 Within the context provided by these, certain areas (Southend, Thurrock Riverside, Shellhaven, Basildon) have been defined as Zones of Change and are establishing vehicles for delivery of change.
 Rochford and Castle Point, have been defined as Zones of Influence.

-3.14 Rochford Zone of Influence
+Rochford Zone of Influence

-- 3.15 In the context of Thames Gateway South Essex Partnership, the District of Rochford has a small but significant contribution to make.
-The Thames Gateway South Essex boundary includes London Southend Airport, potentially providing a regional airport facility for the area, the majority of which lies within the District. - 3.16 Of particular interest to Rochford is the potential to develop those themes which linke to the Zones of Change in Southend, in particular developing the area for leisure, recreation and tourism activity.
+- 3.13 In the context of Thames Gateway South Essex Partnership, the District of Rochford has a small but significant contribution to make.
+The Thames Gateway South Essex boundary includes London Southend Airport, potentially providing a regional airport facility for the area, the majority of which lies within the District. - 3.14 Of particular interest to Rochford is the potential to develop those themes, which link to the Zones of Change in Southend, in particular, in developing the area for leisure, recreation and tourism activity.
 The District has a high socio-economic profile, high value housing and quality environment which balances the communities of South Essex, and provides an attractive inward investment proposition for business, particularly the developing service sector.
-The characteristics and aims identified contribute to the wider and balanced sub regional offer for Thames Gateway South Essex. - 3.17 Rochford District Council has identified a number of projects, including the further development of Cherry Orchard Jubilee Country Park, which are of importance to the Thames Gateway themes of liveability and quality of life.
-Opportunities to develop these projects, which are primarily aimed at enhancing heritage and environment, will be taken forward through a strategic partnership led by the Council with the support of Thames Gateway South Essex Partnership.
+The characteristics and aims identified contribute to the wider and balanced sub regional offer for Thames Gateway South Essex. - 3.15 In the context of the Thames Gateway South Essex, the key priorities include: - With Southend Borough Council; resolving the future of London Southend Airport and its environs. - Developing and extending the green grid concept across the District and, in particular, in association with the development and expansion of Cherry Orchard Jubilee Country Park. - Promoting the leisure and tourism potential of the District and securing new hotel provision in the area. - Promoting the enhancement of Rochford Town as a centre for 'Arts and Crafts'.